asyncapi/training/VIDEO_3_SCRIPT.md

 AsyncAPI Initiative currently aims to accomplish three main goals:

 1. Unify all API specifications.
 No one does event-driven architecture alone.
 Most developers complement the event architecture with REST (OpenAPI), GraphQL, and RPC APIs.
+Let us embrace reusability!

 2. Make the development experience super seamless, from idea to production.
 Users should be able to create their first API in a matter of minutes without prior knowledge of AsyncAPI.